piyush-551/amazon_scrapper_aditi/README.md

 - Amazon may have rate limiting or bot detection

 ### Database Connection Issues
-- Ensure PostgreSQL is running
+- Ensure MySQL is running
 - Verify database credentials in `.env`
 - Check that the database `amazon_ai` exists (create it manually: `CREATE DATABASE amazon_ai;`)

 ### Gemini API Issues
 - Verify your API key is correct in `.env`
 - Check your Google AI Studio account has sufficient quota
-- Ensure you have access to Gemini 1.5 Flash model
+- Ensure you have access to Gemini 2.5 Flash model

 ## Future Enhancements